attentive-mobile/attentive-android-sdk/README.md

 attentiveConfig.clearUser();
 // When/if a user logs back in, `identify` should be called again with the logged in user's identfiers
 ```

+## Minimum Version Support
+The Attentive Android SDK currently supports Android API Level 26 and above.
+The SDK will still build on versions below 26, but functionality will no-op.